sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * The STATE-DB FEATURE entry could be used by both monitoring facilitlies to report the error.
    * The CONFIG-DB FEATURE, could set the rollback policy as alert-only, switch-to-local, ...
    * The hostcfgd or another daemon could carry out the task, upon STATE-DB FEATURE table reporting failure.

+# Safety Check Service
+  When a manifest is deployed in master, it gets instantly applied to all eligible nodes.
+In a production environment, this flooding of updates across all at the same time point, may not be acceptable, as this involves
+    a) restart of service, which could have data plane disruption
+    b) New code may not be good, causing failure across entire fleet of devices

+  Requirements:
+    a) The master should not flood but make the updates in batches, where a single batch would have a subset of nodes.
+    b) The selection of batches and its members had to be done diligently
+    c) An update on a batch, may involve isolating devices from traffic, before marking the batch as ready for update.
+    d) Rolling updates in batches be controlled based on results of deployment done so far.
+    e) Have a way to rollback, when a batch fails

+  ***Note:*** These requirements are outside the scope of this doc.

+  A possibility:
+  * Each manifest be assigned unique label as one of NodeSelector labels
+  * When a manifest is applied, none of the nodes would be elgible, as none of the nodes would have this new label.
+  * An external entity identifies the subset of nodes to update
+  * For each node in that set,
+    * remove the unique label for the existing manifest (older copy)<br/>
+      This cause kube to undeploy the pods from older manifest in all these nodes.
+    * add this unique label<br/>
+      This cause kube to install the pod per updated manifest
+  * Wait for deployment to complete.
+Give sometime to watch the health
+  * Depending on the result, either
+    * repeat the above steps from identifying next set of nodes to update<br/>
+    OR
+    * remove the new label and add the old label to rollback for each node.

 # Implementation phases:
 The final goal for this work item would be to remove nearly all container images from SONiC switch image and manage all through kubernetes only.
 The proposal here is to take smaller steps towards this goal.